juniordiscart/ImpossibleOdds-Toolkit/README.md

 ### Weblink

 The `ImpossibleOdds.Weblink` tool provides a request-response mechanism along with automated processing of the data coming through it as well as providing a plethora of ways on getting notified when a message has completed.
 This removes the worry to manually keep track of request objects and waiting for their responses, as well as processing their data to the right format.
-The [HTTP][Http] tool is a practical implementation of the Weblink tool.
+The [HTTP][Http] and [Photon WebRPC][PhotonWebRPC] extension tools are practical implementations of the Weblink framework.

 For more details, check its documentations page [here][Weblink].